rgero/Death-Counter-Key-Listener/README.md

 - Passkey settings in JSON.
   - This is going to be a bit iffy, I want to verify how secure this will be.

+Nice to Haves
+- The ability to have this on the system tray which makes it easier to close.
+- A simple GUI that allows the user to set the variables without relaunching